bombasticSlacks/3-skill/Character-Traits.md

 ---
 layout: default
-title: Character Actions
+title: Character Traits
 parent: Characters
 grand_parent: Running The Game
 nav_order: 0
 ---

-# Character Actions
+# Character Traits
-This is a list of generic actions that are shared among NPCs.
+This is a list of generic traits that are shared among NPCs.

 <details open markdown="block">
   <summary>